 Lifetime Benefits of Dental Implants

 Improved Self-Esteem and Comfort

 Missing teeth means a denture or a partial denture that might not always stay in place throughout the day.
 Having your teeth in place at all times and knowing you won’t have to worry about them potentially falling out means confidence – you can laugh and talk without covering your mouth!
-There are no adhesives necessary to hold dental implants in place.
-They are a permanent part of your mouth, like the rest of your teeth.
+There are no adhesives necessary to hold dental implants in place and they are a permanent part of your mouth, like the rest of your teeth.

 Enjoy Eating Again

 Although dentures can allow patients with missing teeth to be able to chew again, they can still present some issues.
 The ability to properly chew food decreases 75% even with well-fitting dentures.
-Overtime, as bone loss occurs and supporting tissues become thinner.
-As dentures become ill-fitting it makes it nearly impossible to chew food properly without pain, discomfort and developing sore spots.
+Overtime, as bone loss occurs and supporting tissues become thinner, dentures become ill-fitting it makes it nearly impossible to chew food properly without pain, discomfort, and developing sore spots.

 When a tooth or multiple teeth are lost, our bodies restructure the supporting jaw bone.
 This restructuring is commonly known as bone loss and can lead to changes in the way you look.
 If you are missing all of your teeth, extreme cases of bone loss can cause facial collapse and wrinkles.
 Some bone loss situations are greatly improved by a procedure commonly referred to as bone grafting.
 When used in conjunction with dental implants this combination can help prevent facial collapse and restore your face to a more youthful appearance.

 If you have been considering dental implants, contact Penn’s Commons Dental Group today to find out how we can help you restore your smile!